Stromboli

 Stromboli Ingredients

-- Pizza dough – Make your own or buy 1 pound of premade dough at the grocery store.
+- Pizza dough – Make your own homemade pizza dough, or simply buy 1 pound of premade dough at the grocery store.
+Both will work!

-- Butter – For the crust on the inside and the top to get it golden brown.
+- Butter – Butter makes everything better, and it this recipe you’ll use it on the crust on the inside and the top to get it golden brown.

-- Garlic – Mince your own for the best flavor.
+- Garlic – Mince your own fresh garlic cloves for the best flavor.

-- Mozzarella – Grab a block and shred it yourself for the best result.
-It gets perfectly melty.
+- Mozzarella – Grab a block and shred it yourself for the best results.
+It gets perfectly melty and oh so gooey.
+You can also use other cheeses if you want!
+Provolone works great in stromboli.

-- Meat – We did a mixture of Ham, Salami and pepperoni.
+- Meat – We did a mixture of Ham, Salami and pepperoni but any combo will work.

-- Egg – You’ll use the egg wash for sealing the stromboli edges.
+- Egg – Use egg wash to seal the stromboli edges.

-- Garlic powder, Parmesan cheese and Parsley – Adds flavor to the butter mixture brushed on top of the dough.
+- Garlic powder, Parmesan cheese and Parsley – These three simple ingredients add so much flavor to the butter mixture.
+Brush it on top of the dough and voila, perfection!

 Stromboli Filling Ideas

-Once you know how to make it, a Stromboli is so versatile and you can use pretty much whatever fillings you want.
+Once you know how to make stromboli, you’ll realize that it is so versatile and you can use pretty much whatever fillings you want.
 I love recipes that you can customize and switch up so you never get tired of them!

-You can let your imagination run wild with filling ideas, but Stromboli is usually made with Italian cold cuts, mozzarella cheese, and/or vegetables.
-All you do is layer the fillings on top of the dough!
-For my recipe we’re using:
+Stromboli is usually made with Italian cold cuts, mozzarella cheese, and/or vegetables, but use whatever your imagination comes up with!
+All you do is layer the fillings on top of the dough.
+For my recipe we’re using.
+Here’s a few tasty options:

 How To Roll The Stromboli